-- The bowfishing regulations on page 64 are allowed only on Minnesota's portion of the border waters when they differ from those of South Dakota.
-If the bowfishing regulations are the same, then they may be exercised from shore to shore. - It is unlawful to possess a spear, spring gaff, or bow and arrow on or adjacent to any body of water where the spearing and archery season is closed. - Spearing game fish is unlawful except northern pike and catfish may be speared from a dark house. - Northern pike limit for dark house spearing is 3.
-See pages 66-70 for other rules. - Catfish may not be taken by spearing anytime on the Bois De Sioux River from White Rock Dam to the North Dakota border. - Dark house, fish house, and shelters (see pages 66-70). - 🖰 Once you possess a fish caught by angling, on the Bois de Sioux River from the White Rock Dam to the North Dakota border, you cannot replace it with another fish.
+- Unprotected fish, except white bass, may be taken by spearing from sunrise to sunset from May 1, 2018 through February 28, 2019. - The bowfishing regulations on page 66 are allowed only on Minnesota's portion of the border waters when they differ from those of South Dakota.
+If the bowfishing regulations are the same, then they may be exercised from shore to shore. - It is unlawful to possess a spear, spring gaff, or bow and arrow on or adjacent to any body of water where the spearing and archery season is closed. - Spearing game fish is unlawful except northern pike and catfish may be speared from a dark house. - Northern pike limit for dark house spearing is three.
+See pages 68-73 for other rules. - Catfish may not be taken by spearing anytime on the Bois De Sioux River from White Rock Dam to the North Dakota border. - Dark house, fish house, and shelters (see pages 68-73). - Once you possess a fish caught by angling, on the Bois de Sioux River from the White Rock Dam to the North Dakota border, you cannot replace it with another fish.
 However, at the end of your fishing day you may release live fish before leaving the water.